 “I don’t remember any of it with the family together,” he says.

-But for his daughters, who are 10 and 7, Hebrew school is family time: Schnitzer and his wife, Cindy, join the girls in Shaaray Tefila’s basement social hall for two-and-a-half hours, usually on Sundays.
-Together with about 30 families, they participate in the temple’s Masa program of activities and discussions, singing and sitting together for a prayer service in the sanctuary.
+But for his daughters, who are 10 and 7, Hebrew school is family time: Schnitzer and his wife, Cindy, join the girls — and about 30 other families in Temple Shaaray Tefila’s Masa program — in the basement social hall for a two-and-a-half-hour session, participating in activities and discussions, singing and sitting together for a prayer service in the sanctuary.

 Masa, an alternative track within the Upper East Side temple’s religious school, appealed to the Schnitzers not just because of the family togetherness, but because, with fewer sessions required than the traditional program, it’s convenient.

 “It seemed to be a little more interesting than regular Hebrew school and it fits better with modern kids’ schedules,” Cindy explains, noting that were it not for Masa, her older daughter would have to come in twice a week.
 Instead, she participates in the family sessions and schedules a weekly one-on-one Hebrew-tutoring session provided by the temple.

 With technology enabling 21st-century families to customize seemingly everything in their lives, and with Jewish education just one of many priorities in most households, part-time religious schools are struggling to compete for time and attention.

 Masa (Hebrew for “journey”) is one of many new efforts to offer more options and flexibility, with the goal of making Hebrew school more convenient, flexible and meaningful for busy kids and their families.

 “We want Judaism to be something that is valued and manageable, and not in constant conflict” with other activities, says Mindy Davids, the Reform temple’s director of religious school and educational innovation.
 “We also want to have parents involved and to build community.”